OPS-E2E-PPE/VBA-Docs/api/Office.FileDialog.AllowMultiSelect.md

  For Each vrtSelectedItem In .SelectedItems

  'vrtSelectedItem is aString that contains the path of each selected item.
- 'You can use any file I/O functions that you want to work with this path.
+ 'Use any file I/O functions that you want to work with this path.
  'This example displays the path in a message box.
- MsgBox "Selected item's path: " &amp; vrtSelectedItem
+ MsgBox "Selected item's path: " & vrtSelectedItem

  Next
  'If the user presses Cancel...